giofsantos11/gld-1/Support/Z - GLD Ecosystem Tools/PRIMUS/Documentation/Best-Practices.md

 ### 2. Creation of `.doc` Files for Oversized Datasets

 When a survey folder exceeds the 1.5 GB size limit imposed by PRIMUS, the harmonized or raw data cannot be uploaded.
-Instead of skipping the upload entirely, the script creates a `.doc` file in the `Doc/Technical/` folder with the message:
+Instead of skipping the upload entirely, the script creates a `.doc` file in the `Doc/Technical/` folder with the instructions on how to access the complete data.

-> "The full data cannot be uploaded to Datalibweb because it is too big.
-To access the data, write an email..."

 This allows the folder to still be uploaded and registered in PRIMUS, preventing it from being misclassified as missing.
 Reviewers will see the explanatory `.doc` file and know that no action is required.